marknokes/grav-plugin-newsletter/README.md

 ## To Do

-- [ ] Figure out how to process Twig on PHP plugin side allowing pre-defined variables to be replaced before emails are sent.
+- [ ] Figure out how to process Twig on PHP plugin side allowing predefined variables to be replaced before emails are sent.